 Revenue Used to deposit student loan payments of principal and interest.
 Payments from this account are made to investors for bond interest and to finance additional student loans.
 Surplus - Used to deposit excess funds from the revenue account and to finance additional student loans.
 Acquisition - Used to deposit initial funds at bond issuance and used to finance student loans.
-Debt Service Reserve Used to reserve funds based on bond indenture requirements for potential deficiencies in the revenue account or the surplus account.
+Debt Service Reserve - Used to reserve funds based on bond indenture requirements for potential deficiencies in the revenue account or the surplus account.
+Capitalized Interest Used to pay program expenses and interest on the Series 2018 and 2020 bonds through December 1, 2021, when any unused amounts will be transferred to the Revenue Fund.